anchalarora/react-app-webpack-configured/README.md

 Adding More Loaders/Plugins: Modify the webpack.config.js to add more features as per your project needs.

+This application should now be running on localhost.
+If you want to Fork repository and want to run locally, follow this guidelines Fork and Clone Github Repository https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo

 ✏️ Contributing

 This repository is Open-Source and contributions are always welcome!
 Feel free to fork the repository and submit pull requests.
 Any contributions to improve the project are greatly appreciated.

 🔗 License
 This project is licensed under the MIT License - see the LICENSE file for details.